When you buy through our links, we may earn an affiliate commission.

 Don’t let the size of this tiny product fool you: the Audient iD4 Mk2 is a phenomenal device packed with features that can help you create unforgettable hits.

-The USB 3.0 speed reduces latency significantly, making it easier to record more instruments simultaneously.
+The USB 3.0 speed reduces latency significantly so that I can record more instruments simultaneously.

 The high-quality, transparent converters provide 120dB of dynamic range, and the analog JFET DI effect will enhance the sound quality of your guitar, piano, or bass by enriching it with natural harmonics.

-If that’s not enough, the Audient iD4 Mk2 comes with the impressive ARC software suite, including Steinberg’s Cubase DAW, free music courses from Produce Like a Pro, cab simulators, and VST plugins.
+If that’s not enough, the Audient iD4 Mk2 comes with the impressive ARC software suite, including my personal favorite Steinberg’s Cubase DAW, free music courses from Produce Like a Pro, cab simulators, and some awesome VST plugins.

-If you're specifically looking for the best guitar audio interfaces, we've got you covered.
-Check out our comprehensive guide on the top picks in the market today.
+If you're specifically looking for the best guitar audio interfaces, I've also got you covered so check out my comprehensive guide on the top picks in the market today.

 SPECS